E2Slayer/WebTaskManager/README.md

 # WebTaskManager
-> A simple React based webpage to mange task
+> A simple React-based webpage to manage tasks

 ![](WebTaskManager.png)